-A cholesterol or HDL (High-Density Lipoprotein) ratio of below 4.5 may be a reason for a denial.
-However, it could only mean an increased insurance rate if you can show that you are taking measures to improve your cholesterol ratio.
-You will need to lower the LDL and boost your level of HDL cholesterol to more normal levels.
+A cholesterol or HDL (High-Density Lipoprotein) ratio of below 4.5 may be a reason for denial.
+However, it could only mean an increased insurance rate if you show that you are improving your cholesterol ratio.
+You must lower the LDL and boost your HDL cholesterol to normal levels.

 3. High Blood Sugar

-High blood sugar is a marker for diabetes and other health conditions that are considered to be high-risk factors by many insurers.
-Some insurers will provide cover if you are diabetic and the disease is being treated and managed while other insurers may deny an application outright.
-It is best to find an insurer that is more lenient regarding blood sugar levels before applying.
+High blood sugar is a marker for diabetes, and other health conditions considered high-risk factors by many insurers.
+Some insurers will provide cover if you are diabetic and the disease is being treated and managed, while others may deny an application outright.
+Finding a more lenient insurer regarding blood sugar levels is best before applying.

-Many people are shocked that life insurers will decline an application on grounds of obesity.
-However, this is normally only in the case of extreme obesity as it can result in high blood pressure, high blood sugar and a multitude of other high-risk health conditions.
+Many people are shocked that life insurers will decline an application on the grounds of obesity.
+However, this is normally only in the case of extreme obesity, as it can result in high blood pressure, high blood sugar, and many other high-risk health conditions.

-It is important to select an insurance carrier with a lenient policy towards build requirements which is your height to weight ratio.
+Selecting an insurance carrier with a lenient policy towards build requirements is important: your height-to-weight ratio.

 5. Alcohol Consumption

-Elevated liver function, cirrhosis of the liver or a positive alcohol marker are all reasons for denial of a life insurance policy.
+Elevated liver function, cirrhosis of the liver, or a positive alcohol marker are all reasons for the denial of a life insurance policy.
 It is recommended to reduce or quit drinking alcohol entirely for a few months before applying for insurance.
-Alternatively, apply for no exam life insurance where you will be required to complete a medical questionnaire but not undergo a physical exam.
+Alternatively, do apply for no-exam life insurance, where you must complete a medical questionnaire but not undergo a physical exam.